Masters of the College

 This list gives details of the offices held by a Master:

-(a) Immediately prior to his appointment or election, some or all of which he may have continued to hold while Master
+(a) Immediately prior to appointment or election, some or all of which may have continued to have been held while Master

 (b) Other offices held while Master

-(c) The reason (when not death) for his ceasing to be Master.
+(c) The reason (when not death) for ceasing to be Master.

 The College possesses portraits of Dr Sterne, Dr Gower, Dr Ashton, and all succeeding Masters.